alemart/surgescript/docs/tutorials/properties.md

     state "main"
     {
-        //animal.sound = 'woof!'; // will trigger an error
+        //animal.sound = "woof!"; // will trigger an error
+        //Console.print(animal.sound); // this is allowed
         animal.speak();
     }
 }